-Whether you’re considering upgrading from Lightroom 6 (or earlier) to Lightroom Classic because you have a new camera, you’re planning to upgrade to macOS Catalina, or you’re just tempted by the new features, you may wonder what’s changed since Lightroom 6’s release in April 2015.
+Whether you’re considering upgrading from Lightroom 6 (or earlier) to Lightroom Classic because you have a new camera, you’re planning to upgrade to macOS Catalina or Big Sur, or you’re just tempted by the new features, you may wonder what’s changed since Lightroom 6’s release in April 2015.
 What’s new – are the changes worth the upgrade?

 For detailed information on the changes, you can read back through the individual release blog posts, but let’s summarize…

 Develop Module Improvements

 Since Lightroom is primarily a photo editing tool, there have been plenty of Develop module improvements, including…